 She is a graduate of the University of Washington, School of Law where she worked in the Children and Youth Advocacy Clinic and the Refugee and Immigrant Advocacy Project through the University of Washington Clinical Law Program.
 While in law school, Megan enrolled in a concurrent degree program and graduated from the Master in Public Administration program at the Daniel J. Evans School of Public Affairs.
-She returned to Hawaii for a summer and interned at a local law firm and later worked as a non-profit management intern with United Way of King County in Washington State.

 After graduation, Megan worked as a law clerk/bailiff to the Honorable Carol A. Schapira, King County (Seattle) Superior Court, and volunteered as a pro bono attorney with the Northwest Immigrant Rights Project.
 Upon deciding to focus her legal practice in the area of estate planning, Megan returned to the law school for additional coursework related to estate planning in the graduate program in Taxation.

 Megan was selected by her peers to the 2024 Best Lawyers: Ones to Watch in America® list in the practice areas of Trusts & Estates, and Litigation-Trusts & Estates.